Turn Graphics On

 It comes as no surprise that there is no easy answer to the orchestration of international action in peace processes.
 Best practice involves the recognition that, however attractive the prospect of a group may be, it may not always be the answer.
 Moreover, as form should follow function, flexibility will be key: strategies and mechanisms employed during peacemaking may not be adequate either to the demands of implementation and peacebuilding or to a process that has suffered a violent reversal.

-Developing effective complementarity among state actors involved in a peacemaking effort, between state and non-state peacemakers, and, more ambitiously, in order to try to channel or rationalize the incentives and sanctions being applied by other actors and structures, is likely to remain an ongoing struggle.
+Developing effective complementarity among state actors involved in a peacemaking effort, between state and non-state peacemakers, and, more ambitiously, in order to try to channel or rationalise the incentives and sanctions being applied by other actors and structures, is likely to remain an ongoing struggle.
 Yet not to try is not an option.
 Critical in any such endeavour will be the recognition that a group structure or mechanism, however effective, must remain at the service of, and not a substitute for, strategies for international engagement in a peace process.